 Non‑government school registration

 We provided secretariat services to the Non‑Government School Registration Advisory Panel.
-Non-government school bodies may seek reviews of decisions by the Department or the Minister for Education and Training about registration of non‑government schools.
+Non‑government school bodies may seek reviews of decisions by the Department or the Minister about registration of non‑government schools.
 The panel reports to the Minister with its recommendations.
-The panel received one request for a review in 2021–22.
+There were no requests for a review in 2022–23.

-We provided secretariat services to the Western Australian Higher Education Council, chaired by the Minister for Education and Training and comprising the vice-chancellors of Western Australia’s 5 universities.
-The council met 3 times in 2021–22 on matters of mutual interest between the universities and the state government.
+We provided secretariat services to the Western Australian Higher Education Council, chaired by the Minister and comprising the vice‑chancellors of Western Australia’s 5 universities.
+The council met 2 times in 2022–23 on matters of mutual interest between the universities and the state government.

 Priority matters included: